Team18-PoliTo/participium-backend/Retrospective/Retrospective.md

 ### Which ones you were not able to achieve?
 Why?

-We started later then had to.
+YouTrack chart looks more accurate(didn't achieve) -> We started later then had to because of our schedules missmatching.

 ### Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

 Set and monitor intermediate deadlines.
+Consider having less strict roles in the team.

 ### One thing you are proud of as a Team!!